Momčilo Vukotić

 Momčilo "Moca" Vukotić (Serbian Cyrillic: Moмчилo Моца Bукoтић; 2 June 1950 – 3 December 2021) was a Serbian football coach and player.

 He played 14 times for his national team, Yugoslavia, between 1969 and 1974 scoring four goals.
-In his club career in FK Partizan, he appeared in a total of 752 games in all competitions and all age levels, scoring 306 goals.
+In his club career in FK Partizan, he appeared in a total of 791 games in all competitions and all age levels, scoring 339 goals.
 He won the Yugoslav Championship three times.

 Playing career

 Vukotić started playing for FK Partizan in 1962, at the age of 12.

 He began his professional career as a player for FK Partizan in 1968, he won his first Yugoslav Championship in 1976 and the second in 1978.
 He also played for the Yugoslavia national team and participated in the European Championship in 1976, which was hosted in his country, where Yugoslavia finished fourth.

 In 1978, Vukotić transferred to the French side FC Bordeaux, where he played for one season, scoring eight goals in 36 games.
 The following year, he returned to Partizan, and won the Yugoslav Championship a third and last time in 1982–83.
 He finished his career as player in 1984.
 He scored 33 goals in 138 games between 1980 and 1984.
+At the time of his death, Vukotić was Partizan's second most used player behind Saša Ilić (who made 861 appearances) and fourth on their all-time goalscores list behind Mustafa Hasanagić (355 goals), Marko Valok (411) and Stjepan Bobek (425).